RGB-Tools/RGB-Documentation/csv-w-btc.md

 | PkI          | Public key value        | Transaction input       | Taproot-only - Not working with legacy wallets      |  Bitcoin-based identities      | Sigtweak, witweak                |
 | TxOI         | Transaction output      | Transaction input       | Taproot-only - Not working with legacy wallets      |  none yet                      | Sigtweak, witweak                |

-**RGB protocol uses the TxO2** scheme in which both seal definition and the seal closing uses the Outputs (the "**O2**" in **TxO2** acronym stand for **2 Outputs** meaning that both the seal definition and the seal closing uses transaction Outputs).
+**RGB protocol uses the TxO2** scheme in which both seal definition and the seal closing uses trasnsaction outputs (the "**O2**" in **TxO2** acronym stand for **2 Outputs**).

-As shown in the table, the possible **commitment schemes** are associated with the places of the transaction in which the messagge is committed which is further differentiate whether the message is committed in transaction input or output:
+As shown in the table, several **Commitment schemes** can be used for each ** seal closing method**.
+Each method is differentiated by the location used by the related transactions to host the commitment, and in particular, whether the message is committed in a location belonging to the transaction input or output:
 * Transaction Input:
      * Sigtweak - the commitment is placed inside the random 32-byte **r** component constituting the **<r,s>** ECDSA signature pair of an input.
-It make uses of [Sign-to-contract (S2C)](https://blog.eternitywall.com/2018/04/13/sign-to-contract/#sign-to-contract)
+It make uses of [Sign-to-contract (S2C)](https://blog.eternitywall.com/2018/04/13/sign-to-contract/#sign-to-contract).
-     * Witweak - the commitment is placed inside the segregated witness data of the transaction
+     * Witweak - the commitment is placed inside the segregated witness data of the transaction.
 * Transaction Output (ScriptPubKey):
      * Keytweak - It uses the [Pay-to-contract](https://blog.eternitywall.com/2018/04/13/sign-to-contract/#pay-to-contract) construction through which the outpu's public key of the output is "tweaked" (i.e. modified) in order to contain a deterministic reference to the message.
      * **Opret** - The message committed is placed as an unspendable output after`OP_RETURN` opcode.
      * **Tapret (taptweak)** - This scheme represent a form of tweak in which the message is committed into an `OP_RETURN` tagged string placed into a leaf in the `Script path` of a [taproot transaction](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) which thus change the value of the PubKey.

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/d0bc6d55-0918-48c1-b97d-73071f98874b)